vinayakvadoothker/video-translator/README.md

 # 🚀 **Video Translator** 🌐

 **Video Translator** is a simulation of an AI-powered video translation service.
-It demonstrates a robust client-server architecture with logging, configuration, and seamless testing workflows.
+It demonstrates a client-server architecture with logging, configuration, and seamless testing workflows.
 This project can help you understand how to build and simulate asynchronous job processing systems.

 ## **📌 Key Features**